-To achieve this apprenticeship you will study the City & Guilds Level 2 Diploma for Customer Service Practitioners qualification.
-This qualification has been developed to support learners completing the Customer Service Practitioner Apprenticeship Standard and covers the knowledge and skills of the standard.
+To achieve this apprenticeship, you will study the City & Guilds Level 2 Diploma for Customer Service Practitioners qualification.
+This qualification has been developed to support learners completing the Customer Service Practitioner Apprenticeship Standard and covers the required knowledge, skills and behaviours.

 The qualification covers a range of topics through 6 mandatory units and 1 optional unit.

 • Developing self to achieve targets and goals

 • Recognition of regulations and legislation within own organisation